Samadhan1012/tutedude_py/README.md

 # tutedude_py
-These are python assignment 1 from Testdude course
+These are python assignment 3 from Testdude course

 Task1.py:
-This program takes an integer number from user annd prints whether it's a even or odd number.
+This program calculates Factorial Using a Function.
 Task1.py:
-This program prints sum of integers from 1 to 50 Using a for Loop.
+This program takes number from user and calculates - square root of number, natural logarithm and sine.